 At Nopalito, a Mexican eatery in my neighborhood, every meal starts off with a complimentary bowl of spicy fried chickpeas.
-This snack is full of heat and crunch, reminiscent of spicy wasabi peas or corn nuts.
+This snack is full of heat and crunch, reminiscent of spicy wasabi peas or roasted hominy.
 My addiction to them led me to make a healthier version at home.
 Like kale chips, roasted chickpeas are a great way to satisfy a chip craving, minus all that fat, and you get all the nutritional benefits of chickpeas — namely, fiber and protein.

 1 15-ounce can of chickpeas (garbanzo beans)

 2 teaspoons of spice mixture (a curry, Morrocan, or Mexican spice mixture works well)

 - Drain and rinse chickpeas in a colander.
 Pat dry.

 - Toss chickpeas in a medium-sized bowl with olive oil, sea salt, and spices.

 - Arrange chickpeas on a baking sheet in a single layer.

 - Bake for approximately 30 minutes or until crispy.
 While baking, shake pan or stir chickpeas to avoid burning.